Wolves have stalked children at rural Idaho bus stops in recent months.

 Where are you going to get meat?
 Use the bodies of any dead passengers that were on that plane.
 No dead passengers?
 Scour plane debris for survival packs that should contain food.
-If you don’t have a shovel you can’t build a pit trap, so build yourself dead-fall traps.
+If you don’t have a survival shovel you can’t build a pit trap, so build yourself dead-fall traps.
 Then use a little bit of food from your survival packs (which any small plane should carry nowadays; always ask your pilot what he has on his plane for survival gear and food; additionally bring your own).

 Baiting Blades With Flesh, Blood